 Beginning in the 1970s, whitewater paddlers on the Cheat River observed water quality becoming increasingly degraded by acid mine drainage (AMD) discharging from abandoned mine lands and active coal mine operations.
 Rocks in the river were stained with a bright orange color that became more apparent in the Cheat River Canyon each year.
 People who came from nearby states to raft and kayak complained of stinging eyes, nosebleeds, and other ailments after having spent time in the Cheat’s waters.

 Mouth of Muddy Creek, Cheat River near Albright, WV

 In the spring of 1994, polluted water from an illegally-sealed major underground coal mine blew out the hillside and poured into Muddy Creek.
 This massive release of mine water entered the main stem of the Cheat River just upstream of the Cheat Canyon, and turned the river orange for miles.
-The resulting discharge impacted not only the Cheat Canyon, but also lowered the pH in Cheat Lake to 4.5, killing fish as far away as 16 miles downstream.
+The resulting discharge impacted not only the Cheat Canyon, but also lowered the pH in Cheat Lake to 4.5.
 A second blowout in 1995 further accentuated the problem and caused American Rivers, Inc., a national river conservation organization, to name the Cheat as one of the nation’s ten most endangered rivers.
 Following the mine blowouts, the Cheat’s whitewater industry suffered over a 50% drop in business, while whitewater participation increased nationally by 33% during the same time period.

 Water quality had been bad for many years, but the mine blowouts forced the issue into the consciousness of a greater public audience.
 In response to the mine blowouts, concerned citizens and stakeholders organized Friends of the Cheat (FOC) to begin to address the problems resulting from over a century of coal mining.
 The two founding principles of the organization were:

 1) To restore, preserve, and promote the outstanding natural qualities of the Cheat River watershed

 2) To foster a cooperative effort by state and federal agencies, private industry, academics, grassroots organizations, and local landowners to address the severe AMD issues in the Cheat River watershed.